 The Hippocampus is mature at birth and occupies a central place in learning, conscious emotional memory and long-term memory.

-The hippocampus, sorts the information that comes to it and allows us to remember the emotions that invaded us during a frightening event.
+It sorts the information that comes to it and allows us to remember the emotions that invaded us during a frightening event.
 The amygdala participates in the visceral translation of fear.

 Stress in children